pmowrer/rollup-plugin-peer-deps-external/README.md

 ```

 ### includeDependencies
 Sometimes it's necessary to include a package as a direct dependency instead of a peer dependency.
-This can happen if your package has a very specific requirement on the dependency and cannot accecpt another version.
+This can happen if your package has a very specific requirement on the dependency and cannot accept another version.
 In this case set `includeDependencies` to `true` and all of your packages dependencies will also be included as externals

 ```javascript
 // Add to plugins array in rollup.config.js